mongator/documentation/mandango-bundle/using.rst

 Using
 =====

-You can use Mandango in a normal way.
+You can use Mongator in a normal way.

 You can access to the mandango in the container::